 - Chronic sore throat

-- Difficulty or pain when swallowing
+- Trouble or pain when swallowing

-- Sour taste in the mouth
+- Sour or bitter taste in the mouth

 - Bad breath